programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 split_labels = [label.split("|") for label in labels]
 ```

-Let's see what this looks like now by taking a slice of the list
+Let's see what this looks like now by taking a slice of the list.

 ```python